GeekOnCoffee/TinyTim/README.md

 ## Contributing
 1. Fork the project to your own personal Github account (using the Github interface is probably easiest for this step) and clone it locally to your dev machine **using the SSH url**.

+    * Add a service hook from your individual fork of TinyTim to the Tracker project so that your commits will be visible in the stories before the pull requests are merged.
+        - Click the "Admin" tab on your fork
+        - Then click "Service Hooks" on the left menu
+        - Then find 'PivotalTracker' in the list and click it, then scroll up to the top and add your Tracker Token from your [profile](https://www.pivotaltracker.com/profile) page.

 1. Pull the latest code from the upstream master branch of the main project.
 Github has some [help on this topic](https://help.github.com/articles/fork-a-repo).

         $ git remote add upstream https://github.com/GreenBayRUG/TinyTim.git